-When nano is run, this syntax will be automatically activated if the current filename matches the extended regular expression fileregex.
-Or the syntax can be explicitly activated by using the -Y or --syntax command-line option followed by the name.
+When nano is run, this syntax will be automatically activated (for the relevant buffer) if the absolute filename matches the extended regular expression fileregex.
+Or the syntax can be explicitly activated (for all buffers) by using the -Y or --syntax command-line option followed by the name.